 For many children, a popular science project consists of making dioramas of the solar system, with painted styrofoam balls for planets and orbital paths made of wire.
 To this day, when most adults think of the solar system, they imagine a group of concentric rings, with the furthest planets on the largest circular ring and the Sun smack-dab in the center.

-While that makes for a neat and tidy project, it isn’t actually correct.
+While that makes for a neat and tidy project, it isn’t exactly correct in reality.
 The orbits of the planets in our solar system (and the vast majority of planetary objects in space) are not perfectly circular.
 Planets have orbital eccentricity which makes the orbit a little more stretch, technically called an ellipse.
 Now the question arises how stretch are these elliptical orbits and why?